 You are now in the UI Flow designer that can add Actions to your Flow and chain them into algorithms.
 The designer automatically creates When a record is created, updated or deleted trigger step.

-Afterwards, the Send WhatsApp Template message action updates itself to show you different fields:
+Afterward, the Send WhatsApp Template message action updates itself to show you different fields.

 9. Set the to field to Mobile Phone dynamic content, the from field to your WhatsApp Business Account, the templateId field to your templateID, the language-policy field to your template's language policy, and the language-code field to your template's language code.

 10. Set the components type - 1 to body, and the components parameters type - 1 to text.
 The components parameter text - 1 specifies the content of your WhatsApp message parameter.
 Set the value to your desired text.

 You can use dynamic content to autofill data.
 For example, in the default template, you have one parameter, the user's name.
 To automatically use it, set the components parameters text - 1 field to First Name dynamic content.

 Tip: If your message template has more parameters, you can use dynamic content to automatically fill them.
 If your template uses rich media, set components parameter type to media, the components parameter type - 1 to the media type (image, document, audio, etc.), components parameter url -1 to the location of your media, and add the components parameter filename.

 Congratulations on completing your Flow!